Wish I Didn't Miss You

 "Wish I Didn't Miss You" is a song by American recording artist Angie Stone.
-It was written by Ivan Matias and Andrea Martin for Stone's second studio album, Mahogany Soul (2001), while production was helmed by Matias, Martin and Swizz Beatz.
+It was written and produced by Ivan Matias and Andrea Martin for Stone's second studio album, Mahogany Soul (2001).
 The song features a sampled composition of the O'Jays's 1972 record "Back Stabbers" as written by Leon Huff, Gene McFadden, and John Whitehead.
-It was the last song ever played at Space nightclub in Ibiza on October 3, 2016.
-It was played by Carl Cox.